Roughness length

-Roughness length ($z_0$) is a parameter of some vertical wind profile equations that model the horizontal mean wind speed near the ground.
-In the log wind profile, it is equivalent to the height at which the wind speed theoretically becomes zero in the absence of wind-slowing obstacles and under neutral conditions.
-In reality, the wind at this height no longer follows a mathematical logarithm.
+Roughness length ($z_0$) is a parameter used when modeling the horizontal mean wind speed near the ground.
+In wind vertical profile such the log wind profile, the roughness length (with dimension of length and SI unit of metres) is equivalent to the height at which the wind speed theoretically becomes zero in the absence of wind-slowing obstacles and under neutral conditions.
+In reality, the wind at this height no longer follows a logarithm.
 It is so named because it is typically related to the height of terrain roughness elements (i.e. protrusions from and/or depressions into the surface).
 For instance, forests tend to have much larger roughness lengths than tundra.
-The roughness length does not exactly correspond to any physical length.
-However, it can be considered as a length-scale representation of the roughness of the surface.
+The roughness length does not exactly correspond to any physical length; however, it can be considered as a length-scale representation of the roughness of the surface.

 Mathematical foundation

 The roughness length $z_0$ appears in the expression for the mean wind speed $u_z$ near the ground derived using the Monin–Obukhov similarity theory: